How to Have A Mind (Glass) Blowing Venice Day Trip to Murano

 A day trip to Murano Island is very easy.
 Visitors take public transportation from Venice to Murano by ACTV’s waters (Venice’s transportation system).
 Though colorful, ACTV’s map of all the waterbus’ routes look quite overwhelming, so we will make it as black and white for you as possible.

 If you are coming from the most popular route, S. Zaccaria (the waterfront promenade in front of Piazza San Marco and Doge’s Palace), take the 4.2 line waterbus.
 This route takes around 40 minutes.
 The 4.2 line drops visitors off in six different locations on Murano Island, but we recommend either Colonna or Museo.
 Colonna is close to the glass blowing demonstration, whereas Museo is close to the Glass Museum.
 For reference, Murano Island is very small, to walk from Colonna to Museo is around 15 minutes.

-If you are coming from the Piazzale Roma or Ferrovia (the bus and railroad stations), or Fondamente Nove you are in luck, because it is a direct route to Murano Island.
-From Piazzale Roma or Ferrovia, visitors should take ACTV’s line 3 for a 17 minute route.
-From Fondamente Nove, visitors should take ACTV’s 4.1 or 4.2 line for only a ten minute route.
+If you are coming from the Piazzale Roma, Ferrovia (the bus and railroad stations) or Fondamente Nove, you are in luck because it is a direct route to Murano Island.
+From Piazzale Roma or Ferrovia, visitors should take ACTV’s line 3 for a 17-minute route.
+From Fondamente Nove, visitors should take ACTV’s 4.1 or 4.2 line for only a ten-minute route.